VenaMaybe/VenaMaybe/README.md

 * Discord: vena.

 About me;
-Thinking about the stars and our distant journies between them.
+Thinking about the stars and our distant journeys between them.

 My children, please;
   Music;